 Whenever you can, get pasture-raised, omega-3-enriched eggs.
-This study found that they have twice as much omega-3 fatty acids and vitamin E than conventional eggs.
+This study found that they have twice as many omega-3 fatty acids and vitamin E as conventional eggs.
 They also have more vitamin A, less omega-6 fatty acids, and fewer hormones.

-I know this probably isn’t what you wanted to hear, but it’s the truth: eggs might cause acne depending on how healthy your gut is, how often you eat them, and whether or not you’re already allergic or intolerant to them.
+I know this probably isn’t what you wanted to hear, but it’s the truth: eggs, especially the whites might cause acne depending on how healthy your gut is, how often you eat them, and whether or not you’re already allergic or intolerant to them.

 If you have symptoms of leaky gut syndrome or experience discomfort, bloating, or acne after eating eggs, then you likely either have a problem digesting egg white protein (due to leaky gut) or you’re truly allergic to them.
 In this case, yes, eggs are very likely to cause the inflammation that spurs acne.

-If you don’t experience any negative symptoms, then eggs are a healthy, safe choice for your skin.
-Heck, they’re more than that, they’re a skin-clearing powerhouse.
+If you don’t experience any negative symptoms, then eggs are generally a healthy, safe choice for your skin.

-With that being said, it doesn’t mean you should go overboard on eggs.
+With that being said, it doesn’t mean you should go overboard on eggs if you’re eating the whites.
 Overconsumption of egg white protein can actually lead to egg intolerance.
-While your gut and your immune system might be able to handle a couple egg whites every few days, if you go overboard and eat eggs every day it might exacerbate or even cause leaky gut, particularly if you’re already sensitive to eggs.
+While your gut and your immune system might be able to handle a couple of egg whites every few days, if you go overboard and eat eggs every day it might exacerbate or even cause leaky gut, particularly if you’re already sensitive to eggs.

-The easiest way to determine if eggs are causing your acne is to simply cut out eggs for an extended period of time.
-While many people say you need to wait a month, you can likely get by on two weeks.
+The easiest way to determine if eggs are causing your acne is to simply cut out eggs (especially egg whites) for an extended period of time.
+While many people say you need to wait a month, you can likely get by in two weeks.

 Simply don’t consume eggs, then, two weeks later, have a meal consisting of only eggs and wait at least 3-4 hours to see if any symptoms of intolerance come up.
 See how you feel – do eggs make you feel bloated, tired, or itchy?
 Then it’s probably best to exclude them for a while.

-Most people won’t have a problem.
+Most people won’t have a problem, especially with egg yolks.
 And even if you do have a problem the likelihood that it’s the egg white (where the damaging protein is) and not the yolk is pretty high, meaning you can still have soft-boiled egg yolks or products with egg yolk.
 If this is the camp you fall into, the good news is that the vast majority of the nutrients are actually in the yolk.